 According to the US Department of Labor, the number of accountants and auditors employed in the United States is predicted to expand by 4% over the next ten years, opening up 61,700 opportunities as a result of both growth and turnover.
 The demand for qualified accountants in the public and private sectors is being driven by changes in tax laws and regulatory environments, global commercial activity development, and greater financial controls.

-Accountants in the private sector have a wide range of duties.
-For example, corporate accountants may be involved in anything from negotiating real estate agreements to dealing with federal and state tax issues and interacting with lenders.
+Accountants working in the private sector are responsible for a diverse array of tasks.
+For instance, corporate accountants may be involved in a wide variety of activities, including but not limited to the following: negotiating real estate deals; dealing with difficulties pertaining to federal and state taxes; working with lenders.

-Long hours and high demands may be associated with accounting careers in the private sector, just as they are in public accounting.
-But on the other hand, customers do not pressure private accountants to reduce rates or hours, and they are less concerned about competition from other firms than public accountants.
+It is possible that accounting professions in the private sector, just like accounting careers in the public sector, will include a lot of late nights and early mornings.
+On the other hand, clients do not put pressure on private accountants to lower their prices or hours, and private accountants are less concerned about competition from other firms than public accountants are.